Atlantic City Boardwalk: History

 It opened on June 26, 1870.
-A temporary structure erected for the summer season that was the first boardwalk in the world.
+When it opened, it was a temporary structure erected for the summer season that was the first boardwalk in the world.
 The first pier along the boardwalk, Applegate's Pier, opened in 1884.
 It was acquired by John L. Young in 1891, who expanded and operated it as Young's Ocean Pier, but it was mostly destroyed in a 1912 fire.
 The remaining part of the pier was rebuilt in 1922 as the Central Pier, which is still in operation.

 A Heinz-owned pier named Heinz Pier was destroyed in the 1944 Great Atlantic hurricane.

 The most famous Atlantic City pier was Steel Pier, which opened in 1898, and which once billed itself as "The Showplace of the Nation".
 It closed in 1978, and was mostly destroyed in a 1982 fire.
 It was rebuilt in the late 1980s and is now operated as an amusement pier across from the Hard Rock.

 Steeplechase Pier opened in 1899 and operated until 1986.
 It suffered significant damage in a 1988 fire, and the remnants of the pier were removed in 1996.
 The "Steeplechase Pier Heliport" on Steel Pier is named in its honor.
 In October 2012, Hurricane Sandy destroyed the northern part of the boardwalk fronting Absecon Inlet, in the residential section called South Inlet.
 The oceanfront boardwalk in front of the Atlantic City casinos survived the storm with minimal damage.